In The News

 Awards and Honors

 David Hoffman is the Steed Family Professor of the Practice of Cybersecurity Policy at the Sanford School of Public Policy.
-He also is Associate General Counsel and Global Privacy Officer for Intel Corporation.
+He also formerly was the Associate General Counsel, Director of Security Policy and Global Privacy Officer for Intel Corporation.

 Hoffman has a JD from Duke Law School, where he was a member of the Duke Law Journal.
 He received an AB from Hamilton College.